florianmahner/academic/src/content/teaching/seminar-2024.md

 ---
-title: "Research Seminar in AI"
+title: "Research Seminar"
-code: "CS 7999"
+code: "SUBJ 799"
 role: "Instructor"
 semester: "Spring 2024"
-institution: "University Name"
+institution: "Your University"
 level: "graduate"
 students: 15
-tags: ["research-seminar", "graduate", "ai", "reading-group"]
-syllabus: "#"  # Replace with your actual syllabus PDF
+tags: ["seminar", "research", "reading-group", "phd"]
+# syllabus: "/teaching/seminar-syllabus.pdf"
-description: "Advanced research seminar for PhD students focusing on cutting-edge AI research.
-Students present recent papers, discuss research directions, and develop project proposals.
-Emphasis on critical thinking and research methodology."
+description: "Weekly research seminar for PhD students.
+We discuss recent papers, practice presentations, and develop research ideas together.
+A supportive environment for growing as researchers."
 ---

-# CS 7999: Research Seminar in AI
+# SUBJ 799: Research Seminar

-**Spring 2024** | University Name
+**Spring 2024** | Your University

-## Course Description
+## Seminar Description

-Advanced research seminar for PhD students focusing on cutting-edge AI research.
-Students present recent papers, discuss research directions, and develop project proposals.
-Emphasis on critical thinking and research methodology.
+Weekly research seminar for PhD students.
+We discuss recent papers, practice presentations, and develop research ideas together.
+This is a supportive environment for growing as researchers.

+## What We Do

+- Read and discuss 1-2 papers per week
+- Practice conference presentations
+- Give feedback on work-in-progress
+- Invite guest speakers
+- Develop collaboration opportunities

-## Topics Covered
+## Format

-- Foundation models and emergent abilities
-- Multimodal learning and vision-language models
-- AI safety, alignment, and ethical considerations
-- Generative models and few-shot learning
-- Research methodology and proposal development
+Each week, one student leads discussion:

+- 20 min: Paper presentation
+- 30 min: Group discussion
+- 10 min: Connections to ongoing research

+## Why Run a Seminar?

+Seminars are valuable for both students and faculty:

+- **For Students**: Exposure to current research, presentation practice, community building
+- **For Faculty**: Identify talented students, stay current, foster collaboration

-## Assessment
+## How to Customize

-- Presentation: 40%
-- Discussion Participation: 30%
-- Research Proposal: 30%
+1. **Focus Area**: What papers do you typically read?
+2. **Frequency**: Weekly, biweekly, or monthly?
+3. **Guest Speakers**: List notable visitors
+4. **Output**: Do participants co-author papers?

-## Office Hours
+## Joining

-By appointment.
-Email to schedule.
+Open to all graduate students in the department.
+Contact me if interested!